 - Pakistanis do not celebrate birthdays because many of them have no idea when they were born (Aziz was either 24 or 26 depending on whether he believed his mother’s journal entry or his father’s).
-The date on his passport was made up and then made official by a bribe to an immigration official.
+The date on his passport was made official by a bribe to an immigration official.

 - Pakistanis also do not believe it is necessary to either give or receive thanks.
 People are expected to do good deeds for each other without expectation of a thank you.

 We introduced Aziz to Thanksgiving turkey, Christmas cookies, and Easter bunnies.
 He introduced us to curry, Eid and Ramadan.
 One summer, part of his large family came for a visit, staying at the Claremont Hotel and traveling around the Bay Area in a convoy of vans.
 They owned a factory on the outskirts of Karachi and made replicas of the kind of furniture you’d find at Versailles which they sold primarily in Europe.
 They invited me to their home but, after Aziz told me the honored guest is always offered (and expected to eat) the eyeball of a freshly slaughtered cow, I declined the invitation!

 I used to joke that during the time we were all together, we had the bases covered – the son of a Holocaust survivor, a baptized Christian (drifting towards Buddhism), a Hindu and a Muslim – should the world come to a sudden end; an end which would probably have been caused by one or all of the above religions.
 Ironic, isn’t it?

 44 thoughts on “The Devil’s in the Peanut Butter”

 Oh that was a fabulous tale!
 I’d read more of that, just sayin.
 What an enriching environment.

 Thanks!
 Not too much else to tell on this particular story.